bedecarroll/subnetcalc/README.md

 - **🔢 Automatic Host Detection**: Enter IPs with or without CIDR notation (auto-assumes /32 for IPv4, /128 for IPv6)
 - **📊 Subnet Shifting**: Create subnets or supernets by changing CIDR values
 - **📋 Subnet Listing**: View all generated subnets (up to 256) when subnetting
-- **✅ IP Membership Check**: Verify if an IP belongs to a calculated subnet
+- **✅ Subnet Containment Check**: Determine if one subnet fits within another
 - **📱 Responsive Design**: Works on desktop and mobile devices
 - **🌓 Dark/Light Themes**: Toggle with localStorage persistence
 - **📋 Copy Support**: Copy any result to clipboard